 “The very existence of solid bodies, the strengths and physical properties of materials, the nature of chemistry, the colours of substances, the phenomena of freezing and boiling, the reliability of inheritance — these, and many other familiar properties, require the quantum theory for their explanations.”

 True, these “solid bodies”, etc. may “require the quantum theory for their explanations”; though that doesn't automatically mean that they have effects which can be observed or which are in any way substantive.
 Thus all this doesn't also mean that the impact of quantum mechanics on the macro-world is important or even mildly important.
 It simply means that quantum mechanics is a part of the whole picture.
 So, in the sense of supplying a complete picture - then, yes, of course quantum theory will be required.
-The question still remains, however:
+However, this question still remains:

 Despite this (possibly) quasi/neo-Kantian or quasi/neo-phenomenalist account of the nature of quantum happenings on Penrose's cricket balls, the point may still be missed.
 (Penrose himself mentions the lack of quantum-mechanical effects on cricket balls.)